jonthejon/VonNeumann_BasicMachine/README.md

 # VonNeumann_BasicMachine

-THIS PROJECT IS AT DEVELOPMENT PHASE, WITH NEW FUNCTIONALITIES BEING ADDED OVER TIME.
-THE LATEST ABILITY OF THIS VON NEUMANN MACHINE IS:
+This project is in Execution Phase with new functionalities being added over time.
+The latest functionality implemented on this Von Neumann machine is:

-     adding any two positive numbers together
+     adds any two positive integer numbers together

 ---
 PROJECT OVERVIEW